 Can I add dormers to my existing gable roof?

-Yes, dormers can be added to an existing gable roof, and a roof replacement is often ideal time to do it since structure is already exposed.
+Yes.
+Dormers can be added to an existing gable roof, and a roof replacement is often the ideal time to do it since the structure is already exposed.
 Dormers add natural light, ventilation, and usable space to upper floors.
-The cost and feasibility depend on your roof’s pitch, structural capacity of existing framing, and local building code requirements.
+The cost and feasibility depend on your existing roof framing and the dormer style you choose.

 How much does a gable roof replacement cost in Jefferson City?